 It is crucial when choosing a diamond, to review the diamond certificates, referred by diamond laboratories as a grading report.
 For high priced diamonds, certification is a necessity.
 So, GIA, IGI, EGL will cost you more when talking about the grading of a high-quality diamond.

-It’s impossible for small size and low-quality diamonds to make up to certification.
+It’s impossible for small size and low-quality diamonds to make up for certification.
 This is because of the high price of the certification and the low price of such diamonds.